This page contains advice on the general care of items that you may have purchased from me, together with any relevant instructions.

 Assuming it’s not put in the dishwasher, then the lustre should last many years.
 If it does begin to fade, then it is easy to restore.
 The oil I generally use is Liberon Finishing Oil, which I find hard wearing and has the least effect on the final colour of the wood.
 However, Danish Oil is readily available in most DIY stores and is nearly as good.
 I have heard of people using olive oil, although I’m not sure I would recommend it – the finishing oils include chemical driers that mean the oil will cure to a hard finish.
 I am not sure, but I tend to think that olive oil (and vegetable oils) will soak into the wood and provide initial protection, but will eventually go rancid and possibly smell or contaminate any food.
 I suppose it may be OK if it’s done regularly.

 Whichever oil you use, the application is basically the same.
-Apply a very thin coat of oil with a small piece of paper towel or lint-free cloth (see warning below) and leave it to soak in for a maximum of 10 minutes.
-Then with a clean piece of cloth or paper towel, wipe of all remaining residue.
+Apply a very thin coat of oil with a small piece of paper towel or lint-free cloth (see warning below) and leave it to soak in for 10 – 15 minutes.
+Then with a clean piece of lint-free cloth, wipe of all remaining residue.
 It may feel as though you are undoing all the good that you have done in applying the oil, but some will have soaked in.
-If you don’t wipe it off, then it will take a long while to dry, may remain sticky and even prone to flaking.
+If you don’t wipe it off, then it will take a long while to dry, may remain sticky, and may even be prone to flaking.
 Leave to dry overnight and repeat if necessary.

 If you use an oil finish, then read any warnings on the tin very carefully, especially those about disposal of cloths.
 Depending on the oil, the cloth could spontaneously combust!
 Either rinse it out very well in hot soapy water or lay it out flat on a non-combustible surface until it has fully dried.